Year 6: Curie

-Situated on the top floor of the main Victorian building, our Year 6 classes are named after bestselling authors, Michael Morpurgo and Philip Pullman.
+Situated on the top floor of the main Victorian building, our Year 6 class is named after Polish and French physicist, chemist and feminist, Marie Skłodowska Curie.

 Year 6 is a very important year for our students as they will be the oldest and therefore given many more responsibilities for their learning as well as different roles around the school.
 Not only do the children prepare for the SATs exams, they also enjoy a school residential trip called the School Journey and participate in the Founders Day celebrations.